AndrewEC/har-server/README.md

 har-server listens to port 8080 and can be accessed using the URL: http://localhost:8080/

+## Runtime Metrics
+Optional runtime metrics can be enabled on the server.
+To enable runtime metrics set the `debug.enable-metrics` configuration property to `true`.

+Once enable the server will record which requests mached to which responses.
+If no match is made on a request then nothing will be recorded.

+The recorded metrics can be retrieved using the `GET /__metrics__` endpoint.

 ## Configuration
 A breakdown of the available properties and what they do can be found in the [Configuration Properties](./ConfigurationProperties.md) docs.